Background pattern

 1270 mOsm/L

-b) Includes calories from egg phospholipids
+b Includes calories from purified egg phospholipids

-c) Includes phosphate provided by the lipid emulsion
+c Includes phosphate provided by the lipid emulsion

 Dosage

-Adults
+In Adults

-The recommended daily doses are:
+The average daily needs are:

 • 20 to 40 kcal/kg.

-• 20 to 40 ml of liquid/kg, or 1 to 1.5 ml per calorie expended.
+• 20 to 40 ml of fluid/kg, or 1 to 1.5 ml per kcal expended.

 For Olimel N12E, the maximum daily dose is defined by the intake of amino acids, 26 ml/kg, corresponding to 2.0 g/kg of amino acids, 1.9 g/kg of glucose, and 0.9 g/kg of lipids.
+For a 70 kg patient, this would be equivalent to 1820 ml of Olimel N12E per day, which would provide 138 g of amino acids, 133 g of glucose, and 64 g of lipids (i.e., 1171 non-protein kcal and 1723 total kcal).

-The maximum perfusion rate is 1.3 ml/kg/hour, corresponding to 0.10 g/kg/hour of amino acids, 0.10 g/kg/hour of glucose, and 0.05 g/kg/hour of lipids.
+For Olimel N12E, the maximum infusion rate is 1.3 ml/kg/hour, corresponding to 0.10 g/kg/hour of amino acids, 0.10 g/kg/hour of glucose, and 0.05 g/kg/hour of lipids.

 No studies have been conducted in the pediatric population.